 Years ago when I started this blog I said that I would always speak out for those who are not fortunate enough to live in a country where democracy exists.
 I will challenge racist and homophobic attitudes where I see them.
 My opinion on these matters has not changed.

 I am saddened that some feel that participating in demos against Mr Trump policies is somehow misguided or worse hypocritical.
-What is so wrong about wanting to make your voice heard for those people who are desperate to leave a country ravaged by war?
+What is so wrong with wanting to make your voice heard for those people who are desperate to leave a country ravaged by war?
 Why is it so bad show the compassion that any normal human being should show when people are on the brink of being killed?

 Banning an entire country and their people from entering the USA on the basis that one of might be a terrorist is stupid, naive and dangerous.
 As I said in the previous post the actual facts point to the threat not from IS potentially travelling to the USA but the citizens already in it.

 Critics of the protest have asked why didn’t you protest about other things that have happened in the world?
 Which is a ludicrous argument.
 I have protested, I have given to UNICEF and Save the Children but I choose not to publicise it and make a big deal.
 It is the same with problems in this country.
 Just because I don’t go on EVERY march or set up a petition for every wrong I see doesn’t mean I am not doing something to make my voice heard.

 In the same way that if someone came to me with a problem or a need I would try my best to help.
 I do this because I want to and hold humanist values that everyone is equal.
 If that offends you in some way then I am sorry that you don’t see the world as I do.

 Whoever destroys a soul, it is considered as if he destroyed an entire world.
 And whoever saves a life, it is considered as if he saved an entire world.